About the Atlanta Open

 - Qualifying draw: 16-player singles draw

-- US Open Series: Atlanta is the first event in the tournament series leading up the US Open; 2020 will be the 17th year of the series.
+- US Open Series: Atlanta is the first event in the tournament series leading up the US Open

 - Website: www.atlantaopentennis.com

 - Facebook page

 - Instagram page